Concerns, Comments, Complaints? WE’RE LISTENING

 You do not need to write a long and very detailed letter, but you should include all the points you wish to see addressed.

-GenesisCare UK is a member of Independent Healthcare Sector Complaints Adjudication Services (ISCAS) and as such we follow their three stage approach to resolving complaints.
+GenesisCare UK is a member of Independent Healthcare Sector Complaints Adjudication Services (ISCAS) and as such we follow a 3 stage approach to resolving complaints.

 Stage 1 – Local Resolution: